AyserJamshidi/Aion-6.0-Translation/README.md

 Step 2: Open your **AION_KR/l10n/kor/data/** folder.

-Step 3: Open the zip file, highlight everything, drag it into the folder you just opened.
+Step 3: Open the zip file, open the main folder until you see the **Strings** folder.
+Drag and drop that into the folder you just opened.

 Step 4: Reopen Aion if you haven't already.